Saturday, 27 June 2009

 Augustus

-NAME Augustus. his full name was Gaius Octavius Thurinus until he was adopted (Julius Caesar in 44 BC.
+NAME Augustus. his full name was Gaius Octavius Thurinus until Julius Caesar was assassinated in 44 BC, and Octavian was named in Caesar's will as his adopted son and heir.
 For the next seventeen years he was Gaius Julius Caesar.
 In 27BC he was given the name of Augustus meaning "venerable, grand, majestic," so until his death Augustus was known as Gaius Julius Caesar Augustus.

 Once he became emperor Augustus claimed that he had been conceived through the divine intervention of the God, Apollo.

-47BC Augustus' Uncle Julius had him raised to the college of Pontifices, a major Roman priesthood, at the age of 16.
+47BC Julius Caesar had Gaius raised to the college of Pontifices, a major Roman priesthood, at the age of 16.

-36BC Lepidus attempts to seize control of Sicily.
-Antony nips in and takes him captive.
+36BC Lepidus attempted to seize control of Sicily.
+Antony nipped in and took him captive.

-31BC Augustus defeats Antony at Actium thus becomes sole leader and master of the Roman world.
-He waged war against Antony after discovering his brother-in-law's will contained provisions for Cleopatra and thus two-timed Augustus.
+31BC Augustus waged war against Antony after discovering his brother-in-law's will contained provisions for Cleopatra and thus two-timed him.
+He defeated Antony at Actium thus becomes sole leader and master of the Roman world.
 From then on he exercised a presidential type rule with a kitchen cabinet which included his third wife Livia.

 30BC Augustus received the powers of a tribune, thus giving him the veto and control over assemblies.